Screenpipe vs Pieces for Developers — Universal Screen Memory

 Limitations

-- No screen recording or OCR — can't capture what's on your screen
+- No screen recording, no screenshots — completely blind to what's on your screen

 - No audio capture or meeting transcription